$\beta$-Ga$_2$O$_3$(001) surface reconstructions from first principles and experiment: Methods

 \subsection{Experiment}

 Scanning transmission electron microscopy~(STEM) images were obtained for a homoepitaxial (001) oriented $\beta$-Ga$_2$O$_3$ sample deposited with In-mediated metal-exchange catalysis (MEXCAT).
 The images were recorded with a high-angle annular dark-field (HAADF) detector with an inner acceptance angle of \SI{35}{mrad} and a camera length of \SI{196}{mm}.
 The sample was prepared and studied in the cross-section view perpendicular to the [010] direction.
 It was deposited at a growth temperature $T_g = \SI{800}{\degreeCelsius}$ with an oxygen flux of \SI{0.75}{sccm}.
 The beam equivalent pressures of Ga and In were $BEP_{\text{Ga}} = \SI{1.27e-7}{mbar}$ and $BEP_{\text{In}} = \SI{5.2e-8}{mbar}$, corresponding to particle fluxes of $\Phi_{\text{Ga}} = \SI{2.2}{nm^{-2}s^{-1}}$ and $\Phi_{\text{In}} = 1/3 \Phi_{\text{Ga}}$, respectively.
 Additional details on this particular sample can be found in Ref.~\cite{mazzolini2020}.
 The MEXCAT allows, under proper growth conditions, to limit the incorporation of large amounts of In inside the deposited layer.
-On the other hand, we can't exclude that an accumulation of In atoms on the surface of the investigated homoepitaxial layer could be responsible for the surface reconstruction highlighted by TEM.
+On the other hand, we can't exclude an accumulation of In atoms on the surface of the investigated homoepitaxial layer.

 Additionally, a Mg-doped $\beta$-Ga$_2$O$_3$ (001)-oriented bulk crystal obtained from the Czochralski method~\cite{galazka2017} was investigated by RHEED in the same MBE deposition chamber.
 The substrate was previously chemically etched with H$_3$PO$_4$ and subsequently annealed in a tubular oven in presence of molecular oxygen at \SI{950}{\degreeCelsius} as described in Ref.~\cite{mazzolini2019a}.
 Diffraction patterns along the [110] and [010] azimuthal directions were collected for the as-prepared sample as well as after an O-plasma treatment at a substrate temperature of \SI{950}{\degreeCelsius} for 15--30 minutes.
-As visible, upon plasma treatment an additional periodicity compatible with a $2 \times 1$ surface reconstruction is observed along the [010] azimuthal direction upon the plasma treatment.
-The reconstruction persists even when the substrate temperature is decreased and the plasma is switched off.
-The same reconstruction (not shown here) was prepared by heating the same type of substrate that was just solvent-cleaned but not chemically etched and annealed in O-plasma (\SI{1}{sccm} O$_2$ flow, \SI{300}{\watt} RF plasma power, corresponding pressure in growth chamber $\sim \SI{3e-6}{mbar}$) at \SI{950}{\degreeCelsius} for approx. 15 min.